pjgpetecodes/rpirobot/workshop/02-create-samba-share.md

 - Save the file by pressing `ctrl` and the `x` key, then press the `y` key to confirm and press the `enter` key to save and exit.

-- Create a Samba Password (you can use the same password as logging in to your pi for now);
+- Create a Samba Password with;

     ```
     sudo smbpasswd -a pi
     ```

+- You can use the same password as logging in to your pi for now.
+You'll need to enter the password twice to confirm.
+As with logging in to the Pi, the password won't be displayed on screen for security reasons.

 - Restart the Pi;